Founding President and Executive Director

-Marlyn Tadros is Professor of Web Development and Interactive Media at the Arts Institute of New England in Boston.
-She is a Research Affiliate at the Middle East Center at Northeastern University.
-She was also a Visiting Scholar in the Women’s Department at NEU.
-Tadros has taught human rights and Middle East Studies at the Political Science Department, and was also a Visiting Fellow at the Human Rights Program at Harvard University.
+Marlyn Tadros is Associate Professor of Media Arts and Communication at the Southern New Hampshire University.
+She was a Research Affiliate at the Middle East Center at Northeastern University and was also a Visiting Scholar in their Women’s Department.
+Tadros occasionally taught human rights and Middle East Studies at the Political Science Department, and was a Visiting Fellow at the Human Rights Program at Harvard University.
 Prior to coming to the US in September 1998, Tadros was Deputy director of the Legal Research and Resource Center for Human Rights in Cairo, Egypt, and Executive Director of the National Steering Committee of the United Nations International Conference on Population and Development which took place in Cairo in 1994.
 She continues to be involved in human rights issues in the Arab World.

 Melissa Daley is an educator and digital media professional with a background in video production, business/marketing communications and public speaking.
 She did her graduate work at Emerson College in Boston, MA in Visual Media Arts and has a BA from Emmanuel College in Boston in English/Communication Arts.
 Melissa is committed to using the power of the web for positive, respectful communication and social justice.

 Nabil is a web developer and UI/UX designer as well as a social media expert.
 He recently graduated from the New England Institute of Art with two bachelor’s degrees in Web Development and Audio Engineering.
 Nabil has been working with Anime Boston, and is now taking an advisory role on their executive board.
 He has been volunteering for Virtual Activism for many years and has participated as co-trainer in its workshops in Morocco.

 Outgoing Ford Foundation Human Rights Program Officer